 - Instrument Characteristics -- focal plane characteristics, pixel orientation, pixel scale distortion map

-- NEW!
-Remote Observing with DECam
+- Remote Observing with DECam

 - Status of DECam CCDs

 - Calibration Files -- crosstalk correction and bad pixel masks

 - DECam Shutter

 - READ THIS!
 Target of Opportunity (ToO): You may be requested to observe a ToO

 - Data Handbook: The DECam chapter of the Data Handbook (chapter 4) contains information not only about the instrument and observing system, but also covers the data format and the processing done by the DECam Community Pipeline and the resulting data products.

 - A Community Pipeline operated by NSF's NOIRLab processes raw community-time DECam images and calibration frames into single and stacked frames with astrometric and rough photometric solutions.
 Useful notes on the Community Pipeline can be found here